cyrusimap/cyrus-imapd/docsrc/assets/man-imtest.rst

 .. option:: -n num, --reauth-attempts=num

     Number of authentication attempts; default = 1.
-The client will attempt to do SSL/TLS session reuse and/or fast reauth (e.g. DIGEST-MD5), if possible.
+The client will attempt to do SSL/TLS session reuse and/or fast reauth if possible.

 .. option:: -s, --require-tls